 The difference between supplier types

-1. Freelance developer
+1. app development with Freelance developer

 As the name suggests, a freelancer is a separate entity that will take care of the entire mobile application development and distribution — the only person who can deliver the whole app in a few weeks.
 He or she takes care of product definition and communication with the client and is then able to test and publish the application.